sovity/authority-portal/README.md

 Allows a Dataspace to manage its participants.
 Supports participant organization structure, multiple ways to get or add connectors and service partners that can provide their own CaaS for other participants.

+Since the Authority Portal is part of a dataspace administration, technical connections to other dataspace systems are necessary.
+If you would like to deploy the Authority Portal yourself and use it productively, please contact sovity so that we can help you.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>